devRMA/python-stopwatch2/README.md

 print(f'Time elapsed: {my_stopwatch}')  # Time elapsed: 3.00s
 ```

-If you want to print the elapsed time at the end of [with statement](https://www.geeksforgeeks.org/with-statement-in-python/), you can pass the second parameter at stopwatch startup, as True
+If you want to print the elapsed time at the end of [with statement](https://www.geeksforgeeks.org/with-statement-in-python/), you can pass the second parameter at stopwatch startup, as <b>True</b>

 ```python
 from time import sleep